Founder & Lead Editor

 What type of running is the Asics Gel-Nimbus 27 best for?

-Is the Gel-Nimbus 27 comfortable for all foot shapes?
+Is the Gel-Nimbus 27 too heavy for speed workouts?

 Does the premium price of the Gel-Nimbus 27 offer good value?